2876533186002602.

 True Compassion in Addiction Recovery

-Compassion is not a relationship between the healer and the wounded.
-It is a relationship between equals.
-Only when we know our own darkness well can we be present with the darkness of others.
-Compassion becomes real when we recognize our shared humanity.
+Compassion is not simply a relationship between the healer and the wounded.
+It is a relationship among equals.
+Only when we understand our own darkness can we genuinely be present with the darkness of others.
+Compassion becomes authentic when we recognize our shared humanity.

 — Pema Chödrön, When Things Fall Apart

-In light of Premier Smith's recent announcement regarding 'compassionate' intervention and mandatory addiction treatment, we feel it is important to reiterate our stance on recovery.
-This is written not just as an advocacy statement, but from firsthand experience witnessing the profound impact a compassionate, community-centered approach has on individuals struggling with addiction.
+In light of Premier Smith's recent announcement regarding 'compassionate' intervention and mandatory addiction treatment, it is vital to reiterate our stance on recovery.
+This statement is not just advocacy; it's based on firsthand experience observing how a compassionate, community-centered approach profoundly impacts individuals grappling with addiction.

-While we appreciate the urgency of tackling Alberta’s addiction crisis, we are deeply concerned that the proposed ‘compassionate’ intervention legislation and the construction of mandatory treatment centers are not the right path forward.
-Research, lived experience, and basic human dignity all point toward a different, more effective way.
+While we acknowledge the urgency of addressing Alberta’s addiction crisis, we are deeply concerned that the proposed ‘compassionate’ intervention legislation and mandatory treatment centers are not the answer.
+Research, personal experience, and basic human dignity all suggest a different, more effective path.

 The True Meaning of Compassion

 Compassion literally means “to suffer together.”
-Among emotion researchers, it is defined as the feeling that arises when you are confronted with another's suffering and feel motivated to relieve that suffering.
-But when we forcibly remove people from their communities, strip them of their autonomy, and place them in mandatory treatment against their will, we are not suffering with them—we are imposing suffering on them.
+Among emotion researchers, it is defined as the feeling that arises when you encounter another's suffering and feel compelled to alleviate it.
+However, forcibly removing people from their communities, stripping them of autonomy, and placing them in mandatory treatment against their will falls far short of true compassion.
+Instead of suffering with them, we impose suffering upon them.

-This approach does not foster healing; it creates a dystopian scenario in which vulnerable Albertans are subjected to forced intervention under the guise of care.
-Recovery happens when people feel safe, heard, and empowered to take the next step—not when they are forced into treatment against their will.
+This type of intervention does not foster healing.
+It creates a dystopian scenario in which vulnerable Albertans endure forced treatment under the guise of care.
+Recovery flourishes when people feel safe, heard, and empowered to take the next steps—not when they are coerced into treatment.

 People Supporting